andyblarblar/ros2_wii_wheel/README.md

 During operation, move forward with 2, backward with B, increase speed with +, and decrease speed with -.

+Other button presses will be passed through the node to allow for downstream button mappings.

 ## Topics

 ### Publishes